Mathos42/FastVideoDSPlayer-2/readme.md

 - Loop function for a video and random playback of the folder
 - FatFS library updated to R0.16
 - The NDS file has been made standalone, but it still works with TWiLight Menu++ as well.
-- Displays folders and allows you to select which video to watch.
+- Displays folders and allows you to select which video to watch (in standalone mode).
 - Y, X, L, R, SELECT and START also work in standalone mode.
 - The bottom screen remains black between videos and when Y, X, L and R are pressed.
 Tapping the screen, pausing the video or exiting the video restores the bottom screen (in both modes: TWiLight Menu++ and standalone).